 Warning: Aboriginal and Torres Strait readers are to be warned that the photos and videos included may contain images and voices of deceased persons.

-An enterprise out of the Bábbarra Women’s Centre, Bábbarra Designs imagines, prints and sews womenswear featuring unique indigenous art designs from their community.
+An enterprise out of the Bábbarra Women’s Centre in the Northern Territory, Bábbarra Designs imagines, prints and sews womenswear featuring unique indigenous art designs from their community.
 The textile workshop specialises in the production of hand-printed fabric design, managed by an incredibly skilled in-house, all-women sewing team.
 The founder explains in the video above that the centre was set up to give women and children in their community a safe place to go, but also to help them learn skills and use their talents to create something.
 The beautiful artworks these women create are all unique and have incredible stories behind them that has been passed down through generations.